tom2almighty/songlab/content/en/project/interpersonal-situation/index.md

 ---
-title: 人际情境对操作者协作能力与作业绩效的影响及其作用机理研究
+title: 'Research on the influence and mechanism of interpersonal situation on operator's cooperation ability and job performance'
 date_format: 2006-01-02
 tags:
   - host
 ---

-- :notebook: 国家自然科学基金委
+- :notebook: National Natural Science Foundation of China

 - :stopwatch: 2021-01-01-2024-12-31

-- :boy: 主持
+- :boy: Principal Investigator